Compute

 Verification

 A false alarm will be deleted within about a minute after the handling configuration is done.
 It will no longer be displayed in the attack event details list.
-You can refresh the browser cache and request the page for which the global protection whitelist rule is configured to check whether the configuration takes effect.
+You can refresh the browser cache and access the page for which the global whitelist rule is configured again to check whether the configuration is successful.

 Related Operations

 If an event is handled as a false alarm, the rule hit will be added to the global protection whitelist rule list.
 You can go to the Policies page and then switch to the Global Protection Whitelist page to manage the rule, including querying, disabling, deleting, and modifying the rule.
-For more details, see Configuring a Global Protection Whitelist Rule to Ignore False Alarms.
+For details, see Configuring a Global Protection Whitelist Rule.